jdoleary/Spellmasons/docs/TasksCurrent.md

 ---
 - Units going through walls might be caused by crowding of other AI (Tekyera)
   - also maybe split units can be pushed through walls
+  - maybe has to do with smaller walls (the thin ones)
 - No init modifier for key split
 - Desync info: All players in the lobby see the same desync
 - If you put any area targeting spell (even single) between unit and entity (consumables (potions, scroll), corpse), it will duplicate itself (is that how it should be?)
 (Tekyera)